 How To Register For Classes

-This week among all the craziness that’s going on, everyone at LMU has started receiving reminders about one particularly dreadful thing: class registration.
+This week among all the craziness that’s going on, everyone at LMU, Los Angeles has started receiving reminders about one particularly dreadful thing: class registration.
 Don’t worry, we’re here to help make sure you get the best schedule possible.
 Here’s a walk-through of everything registration: organizing your schedule to a tee, getting into those quick-filling classes and avoiding a professor from hell.